School of Biological Sciences, University of Manchester

-The School of Biological Sciences is a School within the Faculty Biology, Medicine and Health at The University of Manchester.
-Biology at University of Manchester and its precursor institutions has gone through a number of reorganizations (see History below), the latest of which was the change from a Faculty of Life Sciences to the current School.
+The School of Biological Sciences is a School within the Faculty Biology, Medicine and Health at the University of Manchester.
+Biology at University of Manchester and its precursor institutions (Victoria University of Manchester and UMIST) has gone through a number of reorganizations (see History below), the latest of which was the change from a Faculty of Life Sciences to the current School.

 Academics

 Research

 The School, though unitary for teaching, is divided into a number of broadly defined sections for research purposes, these sections consist of: Cellular Systems, Disease Systems, Molecular Systems, Neuro Systems and Tissue Systems.

 Research in the School is structured into multiple research groups including the following themes: